KianLeong/friendmgmt/README.md

 }
 ```

-Please propose JSON responses for any errors that might occur.
+JSON responses for any errors that might occur.

 **2. As a user, I need an API to retrieve the friends list for an email address.**